Lie monads and dualities

-\end{proposition} \begin{proof} Let $X$ be any object of $\Cc$, then the Lie module-structure on $X\ot M$ is defined by $\liea_{X\ot M }=X\ot \liea_{M}$.
-It is easily checked that this indeed defines a functor.

-Applying this for the Lie module $(L,\lie)$, we obtain the functor $-\ot L$. \end{proof} A natural question that arises is whether these functors have a right adjoint.
+\end{proposition} A natural question that arises is whether these functors have a right adjoint.
 To obtain this result, we need to shift our setting towards {\em closed} monoidal categories.
 In the remaining of this section, we wil suppose that $\Cc$ is an additive, left closed monoidal category.

 The proof of the following theorem is based on the observation that the set of morphisms between $L$-Lie modules can be expressed as the following equalizer: Let $(M,\liea_M)$ and $(N,\liea_N)$ be two $L$-Lie modules, then we have the following equalizer in $\Ab$